Skip to content

 Why was the AML Act created?

-How does AML interfere with Customer Due Diligence?
+How does AML affect Customer Due Diligence?

 Who is affected by AML?

-Here you will find the current overview of reporting institutions of the Financial Intelligence Unit, better known as FIU-Netherlands.
+Here you will find the current overview of reporting institutions of the Financial Intelligence Unit, better known as FIU Netherlands.

 • Banks